Myotis vivesi: Ecology and behaviour

 Myotis vivesi feeds chiefly on marine fish or crustaceans, including the squat lobster Pleuroncodes planipes.
 Only one other bat species, Noctilio leporinus, hunts in marine waters.

 The guano produced by M. vivesi is red if it has eaten crustaceans, and black if it has eaten fish; green guano and brown guano result from feeding on algae and insects, respectively.
 As well as fish and crustaceans, M. vivesi also feeds occasionally on aerial insects.
 M. vivesi can cover large distances when hunting; in 1970, scientists saw "a group of about 400 M. vivesi around a boat at least 7 km [4.3 miles] from the shore".
 M. vivesi inhabits an arid environment and has evolved the ability to concentrate its urine; this allows it to survive by drinking seawater.

 M. vivesi prefers to roost either in caves or under rocks revealed by landslides.
 They sometimes share their roosts with least petrels (Halocyptena microsoma) and black petrels (Oceanodroma melania).
-On many islands in the Gulf of California where these petrels nest, the western whiptail is a known predator of their eggs and chicks, and the petrels generally show only fearful responses towards the lizards and capable of doing only little to defend their offspring.
+On many islands in the Gulf of California where these petrels nest, the western whiptail is a known predator of their eggs and chicks, and the petrels generally show only fearful responses towards the lizards and are capable of doing little to defend their offspring.
 However M. vivesi that share roosts with these petrels swiftly react by biting and flapping when the lizards are detected, effectively warding the reptiles off.
 This may be an example of a symbiotic relationship in which the bats help defend the young of nesting petrels, increasing the chances of survival for petrel chicks.